 Enjoy food with a view at Lighthouse Restaurant & Lounge

-The newly renovated Lighthouse Inn Restaurant & Angry Pelican Lounge fit in perfectly with the nautical vibes of Hecla Island, with a patio unlike anything I've seen in Manitoba.
-It doesn't matter if you sit inside or outside: you will have a lovely view of Lake Winnipeg's waters.
-If you'd like to try something with local flavours, I highly recommend ordering the Pickerel Fish and Chips with Torque Brewing batter.
+The newly renovated Lighthouse Inn Restaurant & Angry Pelican Lounge fit in perfectly with the nautical vibes of Hecla Island, and it has a patio unlike anything I've seen in Manitoba.
+It doesn't matter if you sit inside or outside: you will have a lovely view of Lake Winnipeg.
+If you'd like to try something with local flavours, I highly recommend ordering the pickerel fish and chips with Torque Brewing batter.

 Listen to the sounds of the marsh

 Watching dragonflies soaring overhead, listening the sound of chirping frogs and tiny splashes of water...is there anything more peaceful?
 A slow walk through the Grassy Narrows Marsh was the ideal way to start wrapping up a relaxing weekend in this special part of the province.
 There are several trails to follow, although the short walks along the boardwalk were the most appealing to us.